sakutura179/tums-essay/README.md

 This project is used for my essay project in university.
-The project is a e-commerce web application using React and have json-server to simulate Back-end server.
+The project is a e-commerce web application using React library for Front-end and using Laravel framework for API Back-end server.

-Everything in this project is used for study purpose.
+Everything in this project is used for learning purpose.
 NOT FOR COMMERCIAL USE.

 Contact me: